High Power in a Small Package

 - These brushless dc motors have a very high “Km” (motor constant) per unit volume so you’ll get maximum power for the size BLDC motor used.

-- Minimal space is needed for cable routing or service loops because the single cable, single connector pigtail exits the brushless dc electric motor tangentially (rather than perpendicularly) in a recessed groove.
+- Minimal space is needed for cable routing or service loops because the single cable, single connector pigtail (select models) exits the brushless dc electric motor tangentially (rather than perpendicularly) in a recessed groove.
 This further improves the Hudson’s effective power to size ratio.

 - Hudson servo motors use standard quadrature encoder feedback and 120-degree commutation sensors, meaning you can use them with virtually every make and model of brushless servo drive.
 You aren’t locked into using one vendor’s drive because of a proprietary feedback device.